 Many people think of Grady-White as a fishing boat brand and for good reason.
 The company’s roots are deeply grounded in fishing.
 Grady-White was a pioneer of large offshore center console fishing boats and their popular walk-around cabins revolutionized what a cabin fishing boat could do.
 Even today the majority of Grady-White’s products are tailored to hardcore, discriminating fisherman.

 While the Freedom 307 is foremost a family boat, she can still hold her own at fishing.
-Rod holders and cockpit toe rails are standard while a lighted and insulated 32 gallon (121 L) raw water livewell is an option.
+Rod holders and cockpit toe rails are standard while a lighted and insulated 32-gallon (121 L) raw water livewell is standard.
 Fold the seats away and the cockpit becomes large, uncluttered and can accommodate three or four full-sized anglers.
-A lighted 251 quart insulated fishbox in the transom holds a limit and then some.
+A lighted 251-quart (237.5 L) insulated fishbox in the transom holds a limit and then some.

 Grady-White’s patented SeaV2 hull was the product of the naval architecture firm C. Raymond Hunt Associates.
 Its bottom shape is a variable V-hull which is sharp forward and flatter at the transom.
 Key traits of the hull are that it rides soft into a sea, holds plane at relatively low speeds, and is a good compromise between ride and fuel efficiency.
 The design has been in place on all Grady-Whites since 1992.